ccgBiotechLover/epialleJS/README.md

 command for identifying common epiallele of two samples is:./epialle -a file1 -b file2 -o outputpath -c coverage -d distance

 Parameter specification:
--a or -b: file used for identifying epiallele;
+-a or -b: file of sam format used for identifying epiallele;
--o: output file path way;
+-o: output file pathway;
 -c: the coverage used for identifying epiallele;
 -d: distance used to control the length of epiallele.